Microsoft/azure-docs.pt-pt/articles/spring-cloud/spring-cloud-tutorial-bind-redis.md

 ## <a name="bind-azure-cache-for-redis"></a>Associar o cache do Azure para Redis

-1. Adicione a seguinte dependência na `pom.xml` do seu projeto
+1. Adicione a seguinte dependência no `pom.xml` do seu projeto

     ```xml
     <dependency>